Classic Osso Buco

 This post may contain affiliate links.
 See my disclosure policy.

-This classic Italian Osso Buco recipe features beef or veal shanks that slow simmered in a deliciously rich gravy until the meat becomes fork tender and practically melts in your mouth.
-The preparation is relatively quick and easy and then it’s just a matter of waiting for it to cook.
-And the wait is MORE than worth it!
+This classic Italian Osso Buco recipe features beef or veal shanks that are slowly simmered in a deliciously rich gravy until the meat becomes fork tender and practically melts in your mouth.ย The preparation is relatively quick and easy and then it’s just a matter of waiting for it to cook.ย And the wait is MORE than worth it!

-For more authentic Italian classics be sure to try our Bolognese, Pasta alla Norma, Porchetta!
+For more authentic Italian classics be sure to try my Bolognese, Pasta alla Norma, Porchetta!

 What is Osso Buco?